-Diploma supplement Document drawn up in accordance with a European format that is added to the certificate and states the nature, level, context, content and status of the study with one or more periods of professional practice related to the study programme.
+Dual-study programme A dual-study programme is organised in such a way that education is alternated with one or more periods of professional practice related to the study programme.
 The study programme therefore consists of an educational segment and a practical segment, both of which are integral parts of the study implementing education legislation and regulations of which the IB Group forms a part.